pranav73/paraseed_media/README.md

 INTRODUCTION
 ------------

-This is a Varbase Feature.
+This is a Paraseed Feature.
 Manages type of media contents and entity browsers in the site.

 Manages type of media contents and entity browsers in the site.